j19sch/j19sch.github.io/posts/2023/20230530-making-meetings-work.md

 .. previewimage: /images/2023/making-meetings-work/venn-meeting.png
 -->

-Too often I've heard people say: *"On no, not another meeting!"* Usually this means they feel their time at work is split between time in meetings and time in which they do actual work.
+Too often I've heard people say: *"Oh no, not another meeting!"* Usually this means they feel their time at work is split between time in meetings and time in which they do actual work.
 And to be fair, they have a point.
 I too have been in plenty of meetings that didn't achieve much of anything.
 It doesn't have to be this way, however.
 Meetings can be effective and they can leave you with a real sense of having accomplished something.
 And in this post I'll explain how to make that happen.

 # We struggle with meetings